 That’s when Belle screams, “John-John!”
 Startled, he blinks, spins around and dashes out the door.
 Belle follows after him—with the Barney’s bag.
 I look at the sales lady and shrug.
 She shrugs too, before turning her attention to the next customer.
-I hang around for another minute or so and wave goodbye to her as I walk out the door.
+I hang around for another minute or so and wave goodbye to her before leaving.

 Six years later…my Revlon billboard in Times Square is three stories tall.
 I’m one of the highest paid models around but haters are everywhere.
 And working overtime.
 Stories show up about me in the NATIONAL ENQUIRER regularly.
 All about the drugs, the men I sleep with, my so-called temper tantrums.
 Some are true, most aren’t, but it doesn’t matter.
 I’m a favorite target for all the gossip rags.
 They ride me like a Harley every chance they get.

 It’s a sunny Sunday afternoon.
 We’re rollerblading near the bandshell in Central Park.
-It’s one of the hot spots in town, the place to be seen while getting your skate on.
+One of the hot spots in town, it’s the place to be seen while getting your skate on.
 Lots of people are out.
 Somebody’s got a boombox, they’re bumping Kool Moe Dee’s Wild, Wild West and I’m doing my thing, backwards.
 Suddenly, someone slams into me from behind.

 Before I know it, I hit the ground.
 Hard.
 With a lingerie photo shoot in four days, bruises I don’t need.
 Gearing up to cuss this clumsy muthafucka out—whoever it is!—I look up into a pair of dreamy brown eyes looking back at me.
 Good grief.
 It’s John Kennedy Jr. He’s leaning over me.
 “Are you okay?” he asks.

 He helps me to my feet.
 Eyeballs are glued on us as we limp-roll-limp over to a bench and plop down.
 I examine my thigh.
-“You really should be more careful, John,” I say.
-I take a good, long look at the bare chest we see so regularly these days in PEOPLE and NEWSWEEK, before gazing up into those brown peepers again.
-He stares into my face and I see when the lightbulb goes on.
+“You really should be more careful, John,” I say, and take a good, long look at the bare chest we see so regularly these days in PEOPLE and NEWSWEEK, before gazing up into those brown peepers again.
+He stares into my face and I see when the lightbulb flips on.
 “Winona, right?” he says.
 Then he grins.
 “But you’ve got it twisted, beautiful.
 YOU ran into ME.”

 We blame each other for the crash.
 “It was you.”
 “No. You!”
 In the meantime, the electricity between us could set this bench on fire.
-He is, truly, one of the finest men I’ve ever seen.
+He is, truly, one of the finest White men I’ve ever seen.
 The paparazzi shows up and starts snapping our picture.
-I admire his easy way with them.
+I admire the easy way he ignores them.
 What is it?
-Complete acceptance?
+Total acceptance?
 He’s lived in a fishbowl all his life and acts as if they aren’t even there.
-But like Blanche, my favorite Golden Girl, I’m as uptight right now as a virgin at a prison rodeo.
-I can’t stand it and suggest we get the hell out of here.
+Me?
+I’m as uptight as a virgin at a prison rodeo, to quote my favorite Golden Girl Blanche.
+I can’t ignore the swarm.
+I suggest we get the hell out of here.

 He unties my skates, helps me out of them, and takes my rental ticket before rolling off to retrieve our things.
 I’m excited to meet him at last.
 Even more excited now that he knows who I am, too.
 The timing couldn’t be better.
 But the camera vultures are everywhere.
 “Just go away!”
 I hiss at them.
 “Cindy Crawford and Linda Evangelista are over there somewhere…skating with Prince.”
-And like the ridiculous vermin they are, they gather their gear and scurry off to find them.
+It’s a lie but so what?
+Like the ridiculous vermin they are, they gather their gear and scurry off to find them.

 John returns with our backpacks, I slip into my shoes, and we’re out of there.
 We stroll along the winding path towards Fifth Avenue.
 He’s chatty, toying with the hem of the shirt tied around my waist.
 I can’t stop touching him either.
 “I saw your billboard in Times Square just yesterday,” he said.
 “Crashing into you today feels a little spooky.
 Like it was meant to be.”
 I laugh at him, changing the subject.
 “So you admit it,” I say.
 “You DID crash into me!”

 He leads me downstairs to a small Italian restaurant in the basement of a brownstone off Fifth.
 It’s late afternoon, too early for the dinner crowd, and only a handful of tables are occupied.
 We have our choice of seats but he plops down at a table in the middle of the place.
 Okay?
 Heads are turning.
 There’s chatter.
-But he’s oblivious to them, quoting lines from Uncle Buck, his focus all on me.
+But his focus is fully on me.
+He’s quoting lines from Uncle Buck and cracking me up.
 John is funny!
 Who knew?
-He marvels over my “delicate” hands and wraps his thumb and middle finger around my left wrist.
-I can feel my pulse race—so does he—while we engage in hot, eyeball sex.
+He marvels over my “delicate” bone structure and wraps his thumb and middle finger around my left wrist.
+I can feel my pulse race—so does he—while we have hot, eyeball sex.